kv-orm/core/README.md

 ### Unique Indexable Columns

-Columns with guaranteed unique values can be setup with `{ isIndexable: true, isUnique: true }`.
+Columns with unique values can be setup with `{ isIndexable: true, isUnique: true }`.
 This is more efficient that just setting it as `isIndexable`, and the [loading mechanism](#find) is simpler.

 ```typescript
 @Entity({ datastore: libraryDatastore })